yashrajnayak/devrel-selfcare-challenge/README.md

-# 5 Days Selfcare Routine for DevRel Professionals
+# 5 Days Selfcare Plan for DevRel Professionals

 Hi there!
 As a developer relations professional, you likely work in a high-stress environment where you're constantly balancing technical knowledge, communication skills, and relationship management.
 It's important to prioritize self-care to maintain your health and well-being.

-Here are some self-care practices put together as a 5 days routine.
+Here are some self-care practices put together as a 5 days plan.
 We are in this together!

 ## Day 1: Mindful Monday